tractorcow/silverstripe-legacyimport/readme.md

 This is the basic importer, and can import just about any object.

-You can use one of the following strategies:
+You can use one or more of the following strategies:

-* Add - Objects are added from the remote server without matching against the local ones
-* AddOrIdentify - Object are added from the remote server, but only if a matched record isn't found.
-* AddOrUpdate - Objects are added if they don't exist, or updated if they are
-* Identify - Only a mapping table record is created for this step if a matched record can be found.
-* Update - If a record is found it is updated, but otherwise a new one won't be added
+* Add - New objects which don't exist locally are added.
+If doing Add without Identify, then you don't need to use idcolumns, since no comparisons will be made.
+* Identify - Determine any mapping between local and remote objects.
+This pass will use the 'idcolumns' config to identify matches between objects.
+Note that if you use relations (E.g. ParentID) then be careful where objects might have different IDs across databases.
+This is ok if using ParentID = 0 as a filter.
+* Update - If a record is found it is updated.
+Will not work by itself, since it either needs Identify or Add in either the same, or a prior task.
+If used with Identify it will update all matching records.
+If used with Add it will update all records which were originally added, but were changed since the last import.

 ### AssetImporter